Boston University Terriers women's ice hockey

-The Boston University Terriers women's ice hockey represent Boston University.
+The Boston University Terriers women's ice hockey team is the college ice hockey team that represents Boston University.
 The Terriers play in the Hockey East conference.
 From 2010 to 2015, the Terriers won five Hockey East Championships and made six consecutive NCAA Tournament appearances.

 History

+2024–2025 The Terriers won their first Hockey East tournament title since 2015 after finishing second in the conference standings during the regular season.

 2023–2024 Tara Watchorn begins her first season as the second Head Coach in program history.

 2020–2021 Hockey East announced plans in November for a modified season, due to the ongoing COVID-19 pandemic.
 Teams will each play 18 games in a round robin format to determine the regular season champion.
 BU Terriers will play home and home series on weekends, with day of game travel, to allow time for testing, except when playing the Vermont Catamounts or Maine Black Bears.

 2019–20 Boston University Terriers had a strong year and finished 24–8–4 overall, second in Hockey East.
 An upset by Maine Black Bears ended their season in the Hockey East quarterfinals.
 The NCAA tournament was cancelled in March because of the COVID-19 pandemic.